-To edit a WordPress post category, do the following:
+To edit a WordPress post category, do this:

-Go to your ‘Categories’ screen, locate the category item that needs to be edited, then place your mouse over the category title, and click Edit …
+In your ‘Categories’ section, locate the item that you would like to edit, then hover over the category title, and click Edit …

-This brings up the ‘Edit Category’ screen.
-Edit the details in the category fields, and click Update to save your new details …
+This brings up the ‘Edit Category’ panel.
+Make changes to the information in the category fields, and click Update to save the details …

 Edit your details and click on the ‘Update Category’ button to save your changes …

 Modifying the category slug changes the URL of posts assigned to that category.
 This can lead to “page not found” errors when visitors click on links to posts that have already been indexed by search engines.

 For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.